CounterpartyXCP/counterparty-core/.github/pull_request_template.md

 You're about to create pull request on the Counterparty Core codebase! 🎉 As part of this process, please be sure to:

+* [ ] Check the spelling and grammar of all strings, code comments, etc.
 * [ ] Double-check that all code that needs to be is deterministic
 * [ ] Add tests to cover any new features
 * [ ] Ensure that the test suite passes with the proposed changes